transloadit/uppy/website/src/docs/uppy.md

 }
 ```

 Note: it’s up to you to show a notification to the user about file not passing validation.
-We recommend showing the info message and logging to console for debugging.
+We recommend showing a message using [uppy.info()](#uppy-info) and logging to console for debugging.

 <a id="onBeforeUpload"></a>